Bulbthings/bulbthings-sdk/README.md

 const eventType = 'entityCreated';

 bulbthings.on(eventType, (event) => {
-    // 'data' contains the resource described by the event const entity = event.data;
+    // `data.resource` contains the resource described by the event
+    // In case of an update event, `data.previousData` contains
+    // the values of updated properties before the change const entity = event.data.resource as Entity;
 });
 ```